GluuFederation/docs-clustermgr-prod/3.1.3/source/installation/index.md

 ### SSH & Keypairs

-Give Cluster Manager the ability to establish an ssh connection to the servers in the cluster.
+Give Cluster Manager the ability to establish an SSH connection to the servers in the cluster.
 This includes the NGINX/load-balancing server.
-A simple keygeneration example:
+A simple key generation example:

 `ssh-keygen -t rsa -b 4096`